Staff & Faculty

 Contact: Ioana.Mazare@du.edu

-• Michael McGuire, Dean of University College
+• Michael McGuire, Dean of College of Professional Studies

 Contact: Michael.McGuire@du.edu